-The Committee shall review and approve risk management strategies, policies and risk tolerance; review and assess the adequacy of risk management policies and framework in identifying, measuring, monitoring and controlling risks including environmental, social and governance as well as climate-related risks, technology and cybersecurity risks and Shariah risk.
-The Committee shall ensure the infrastructure, resources and systems are in place for risk management; review management's periodic reports on risk exposure, risk portfolio composition and risk management activities; the Committee shall ensure compliance with OCBC Group's risk management strategies, policies and tolerance.
+The RMC shall review and approve risk management strategies, policies and risk tolerance; review and assess the adequacy of risk management policies and framework in identifying, measuring, monitoring and controlling risks including environmental, social and governance as well as climate-related risks, technology and cybersecurity risks and Shariah risk.
+The RMC shall ensure the infrastructure, resources and systems are in place for risk management; review management's periodic reports on risk exposure, risk portfolio composition and risk management activities and ensure compliance with OCBC Group's risk management strategies, policies and tolerance.